trickpattyFH20/custom-bootstrap-sass/README.md

 `custombs([config(array)], [pathToBootstrapSassDir(string)])`;

 ##### config:
-[config] argument is an array of bootstrap components to __*exclude*__ from your build
+[config] - an array of bootstrap components to __*exclude*__ from your build

-[pathToBootstrapSassDir] path to your bootstrap-sass directory. if you installed bootstrap-sass with bower, and are running custom-bootstrap-sass next to .bowerrc or /bower_components/ then this argument is optional, custom-bootstrap-sass will find the folder for you
+[pathToBootstrapSassDir] - path to your bootstrap-sass directory. if you installed bootstrap-sass with bower, and are running custom-bootstrap-sass next to .bowerrc or /bower_components/ then this argument is optional, custom-bootstrap-sass will find the folder for you